 An applicant may satisfy university English proficiency requirements by obtaining a satisfactory score on the TOEFL.
 The university minimum TOEFL score requirement is 550 (paper-based) or 80 (Internet-based).
 Some graduate programs will accept satisfactory scores on the IELTS as evidence of English proficiency.
 The university minimum IELTS score requirement is 6.5.
 The PTE is also accepted with a minimum score of 65.
 Individual programs may require higher scores.
 TOEFL, IELTS and PTE scores are valid for two years.

 The Office of Admissions reserves the right to require additional testing and study in the VCU English Language Program prior to full-time enrollment in university courses.
 The university offers a full-time English-as-a-Second-Language noncredit program.
-For information on the VCU English Language Program, including fees, international students can contact the English Language Program, Virginia Commonwealth University, P.O.
-Box 843043, Richmond, VA 23284-3043, United States; (804) 828-2551, or by email: email@example.com; or online at www.global.vcu.edu/elp.
+For information on the VCU English Language Program, including fees, international students can contact the English Language Program, Virginia Commonwealth University, Box 843043, Richmond, VA 23284-3043, United States; (804) 828-2551, or by email: firstname.lastname@example.org; or visit the ELP webpage. online.

 Nonimmigrants (students with temporary U.S. visas)